NicholasToon/Creating-Resource-Groups-and-Deploying-Virtual-Machines-in-Azure/README.md

 # Azure - Resoure Groups and Virtual Machines
 In this tutorial, we will start off with the simple creation of a resource group.
 After we complete that, we will create a Virtual machine which will be the jump point for many of our future projects.

-*Always delete your resource groups and other environments so that you do not incur any unwanted charges on your free credits or actual money.
+*Always delete your resource groups and other environments in Azure to avoid incurring any unwanted charges on your free credits or actual money.
 Keep resources open at your own discretion.*

 ## Environments and Technologies Used